metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Packers making hay on their first drive with short plays.

 Rashan Gary, Aaron Jones, and Allen Lazard are all playing.
 If I knew this for definite, Green Bay would have so been one of my picks this week!

+On a fourth down and very short, Rams opt to run the ball with their tailback.
+Stafford is even worse than I thought.